unepwcmc/ocean-plus-habitats/README.md

 Redlist data for the various species is store in `lib/data/iucn_redlist`.
 If you need to update just the occurrences of each species run `rake import:occurrences`.

+## CSV downloads

+- Generating CSV downloads for habitat statistics in each country can be done simply via `rake generate:national_csvs`, which are dumped into `public/downloads/national` and are labelled according to their ISO3 code.